 Example: For symmetrical loads like motors the connection can be simplified by measuring only one phase and assuming the same voltages/currents on the other phases.
-As an option, you can measure harmonics with a current probe on the neutral line.

 3-Ф Delta

 Example: Often found in industrial settings where electric motors are used.